Optimal-order exit point bounds in exponential last-passage percolation via the coupling technique: Main fluctuation bounds for exit points

 \subsection{Main upper bounds}

 The following theorem gives right-tail upper bounds on the exit point where the geodesic $\pi_{0,0}^{w, z}(m+i_0, n+j_0)$ leaves a down-right path $\nu$, relative to the base vertex $(i_0, j_0)$ on $\nu$.
 The increment-stationary case is the one with $w = z$.
 Figure \ref{FExitUB} illustrates the statement.
+The set $V_{\nu}$ was defined at \eqref{EVDef}.

 \begin{thm} Fix $\delta > 0$.
 There exist finite positive constants $c_0 = c_0(\delta)$, $\epsilon_0 = \epsilon_0(\delta)$ and $N_0 = N_0(\delta)$ such that the following statements hold whenever $w > 0$, $z <1$, $(m, n) \in S_\delta \cap \bbZ_{\ge N_0}^2$, $s \ge (m+n)^{-2/3}$, $(i_0, j_0) \in \bbZ_{\ge 0}^2$, and $\nu$ is a down-right path on $\bbZ^2_{\ge 0}$ with $(i_0, j_0) \in \nu$ and $(m+i_0, n+j_0) \in V_{\nu}$. \begin{enumerate}[\normalfont (a)] \item If $\min \{w, z\} \ge \Min(m, n)-\epsilon_0 s(m+n)^{-1/3}$ then